The Cayman Islands has one of the largest and most respected financial sectors and is home to more than 600 banks and 100,000 companies.

 Expats will find that banking is efficient and easy on the islands.

 The official currency is the Cayman Islands dollar (KYD) divided into 100 cents.
 It is commonly abbreviated as CI$ before the amount.
 The KYD is permanently fixed at an exchange rate to the US Dollar.

-The islands are home to a sophisticated banking system and a large number of banks, making banking straightforward and accessible.
+The islands are home to a sophisticated banking system and many banks, making managing finances straightforward and accessible.

 Opening a bank account

-All expats looking to open a bank account will be subjected to a thorough check before being able to open an account.
-Expats should note that some banks will not offer chequing services to a new account holder who has just arrived on the island.
+All expats looking to open a bank account will be subjected to a thorough check before the account is opened.
+Expats should note that some banks will not offer chequing services to a new account holder who has just arrived on the islands.

-If an expat changes jobs while on the islands, they must get a letter from the new employer stating the salary for the bank.
+If an expat changes jobs while on the islands, they must get a letter from their new employer stating their salary for the bank.

-Whilst the islands are famous for being a tax-haven, it is by no means completely ttax-free The government relies on indirect taxes, pushing up the prices of everyday items that can make the cost of living very expensive.
-However there are no taxes on income, capital gains or wealth tax, which makes the islands such an attractive destination for expats.
+While the islands are famous for being a tax haven, it is by no means completely tax free.
+The government relies heavily on indirect taxation, pushing up the prices of everyday items that can make the cost of living bitterly expensive.
+Still, there are no taxes on income, capital gains or wealth tax, which makes the islands an attractive destination for expats.

 ►To learn about the workplace culture, see Doing Business in the Cayman Islands